oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 ## Julia namespacing is used in a leaky way

-Common advise when loading code form another module in most languagage communities is: only import what you need. e.g `using Foo: a, b c`
+Common advice when loading code form another module in most languagage communities is: only import what you need. e.g `using Foo: a, b c`